generation-org/JS/JS-09 - Introduction to NPM/README.md

 We will be using JSON Server to create a fake REST API.

 Check out the test user data in this folder - `users.json`.
-Copy the file into your folder.

 #### Starting JSON server
 The JSON server is started with the json-server, which we have installed globally.